-Watch your step when you’re walking though, because dog poop abounds on the sidewalk.
+Watch your step when you’re walking, though, because dog dropping abounds on the sidewalk.
 You don’t want to ruin a good walk by stepping in that – yuck!
-Also, be mindful of the uneven sidewalks—I’ve tripped many times!
+Also, remember the uneven sidewalks—I’ve tripped many times!

 Public transportation is commonly used, with a widespread network of buses working all day and night to connect residential, business, commercial, and industrial areas.

-Also, bus schedules are unreliable, and they run earlier and later than expected—so be prepared and give yourself plenty of time to get where you want!
-There are a few apps available that track buses and schedules, but the one that I used most frequently is called Moovit, which tells you all the different bus lines, bus stop locations, and what’s the best route for your destination.
+Also, bus schedules are unreliable, running earlier and later than expected—so be prepared and give yourself plenty of time to get where you want!
+There are a few apps available that track buses and schedules, but the one that I use most frequently is called Moovit, which tells you all the different bus lines, bus stop locations, and what’s the best route for your destination.

 A word to the wise: Getting off the bus can be tricky if you don’t know what to do.
 To request a stop, you either have to walk to the front entrance and stand in front of the door right before you want to get off (which indicates to the bus driver that you’re getting off at the next stop), or walk to the door at the back of the bus and press the only button to ring for the next stop.
 If my friend hadn’t told me what to do I would have gone right past my stop without knowing how to request a stop!

-Like any experience traveling abroad, it’s very important to have an open mind (and heart) from the very beginning and to be willing to try new things and experiences!
-Hopefully these tips that I gathered over my time in Montevideo will be of help to future first-time visitors.
+Like any experience traveling abroad, it’s very important to have an open mind (and heart) from the beginning and be willing to try new things and experiences!
+Hopefully, these tips that I gathered over my time in Montevideo will be of help to future first-time visitors.